pebble-dev/pebble-dev.github.io/_posts/2019-07-25-its-timeline-time.md

 You guessed it, it's finally time: Timeline time, to be specific!
 We've been talking about it for a year now, and thanks to the heroic effort of [Maxim Teryokhin](https://github.com/teryokhin), Timeline is back up and running! :heart_eyes:
-If you loved apps like "Note to Self", they're ready to roll again on your wrist.
+If you loved apps like [Note to Self](https://apps.rebble.io/en_US/application/56231c63ade802b29d00002b), they're ready to roll again on your wrist.
 We've spent the last few weeks carefully setting it up and testing it on RWS for everyone to use, and we're so excited to announce that it's ready.
 Timeline by now should have rolled out to all subscribers, and